UTexas

 The master’s degree program in Italian studies requires that the candidate have a bachelor’s degree with a major in Italian or demonstrate equivalent knowledge.
 A Master of Arts (MA) degree in Italian studies may be awarded on the way to the PhD provided that the student fulfills the requirements described below.

 The MA requires 36 semester hours of coursework, which may include one three-hour upper-division undergraduate course approved by the graduate advisor.
 Students must take at least 24 semester hours of graduate coursework in Italian literature, cinema, and culture offered by the Italian graduate faculty of the Department of French and Italian and six to nine graduate-level semester hours in a supporting subject or subjects in another program, department, or college.
-Italian studies students must take C L 380FFrench 381M , or another graduate course on critical or literary theory approved by the graduate advisor.
+Italian Studies students must take C L 380FFrench 381M , or another graduate course on literary theory, critical methodology, or historical linguistics approved by the graduate advisor.
 Students must also demonstrate reading competence in one foreign language other than Italian by earning a grade of at least B in a reading course approved by the graduate advisor, in a second-year college language course, or on an examination approved by the graduate advisor.

 Doctor of Philosophy

-After the comprehensive examination, students will present a written dissertation prospectus to their supervising committee, comprised of faculty members serving on the future dissertation committee, before applying for candidacy.
-Once in candidacy, students will write a dissertation that is expected to make a substantial contribution to existing scholarship in the field.
-The dissertation must have an oral defense, which the dissertation committee is responsible for approving.
+After successfully completing the Qualifying Exam, students will present a written dissertation Prospectus to their Supervising Committee before applying for candidacy.
+The Supervising Committee is comprised of faculty members who will serve on the future Dissertation Committee.
+Once in candidacy, students will write a dissertation that makes a substantial contribution to existing scholarship in the field.
+The dissertation must have an oral defense, which the Dissertation Committee is responsible for approving.

 Graduate Studies Committee